Ollie5317/GettingCleaningData/README.md

 # Files
 CodeBook.md a code book that describes the variables, the data, and the transformations and work performed to clean up the data

-run_import.R downloads the data into a the working directory and reads the dataset into R.
+run_dataimport.R downloads the data into a the working directory and reads the dataset into R.

 run_analysis.R performs the data preparation and then followed by the 5 steps required by the assignment guidelines:
   1. Merges the training and the test sets to create one data set.